Exclusive economic zone of Italy: Algeria

 Algeria established an EEZ on 17 April 2018.
 On 28 November 2018 the permanent mission of Italy to the United Nations indicated with Spain that the Algerian measure was taken unilaterally and without consulting them.
 On 20 June 2019, Algeria communicated to the Italian embassy the eligibility for their exclusive economic zone.

 Croatia

 Croatia's ZERP (Ecological and Fisheries Protection Zone) in the Adriatic Sea caused friction with Italy and Slovenia, and caused problems during the accession of Croatia to the European Union.

+Croatia and Italy signed an agreement on the delimitation of their Exclusive Economic Zones (EEZs) in May 2022, which entered into force in April 2024.
+On 3 January 2026, Italy formally established its Exclusive Economic Zone in the Adriatic Sea.
+In practical terms, this means that there is no longer any area of high seas between Croatia and Italy, as the maritime space between the two countries is now fully regulated under their respective EEZs.

 France

 On 21 March 2015, a treaty was signed in Caen to define the maritime borders along the French Riviera, between the Tuscan Archipelago and Corsica and north of Sardinia in the Strait of Bonifacio.
 This agreement would transpose the international norms on maritime borders respecting the principle of equidistance, replacing the Menton agreements of 1892 and incorporating the agreements on the Strait of Bonifacio of 1986.
 In January 2016, following the seizure of the fishing boat "Mina" off the Ligurian coast, the issue assumed relevance in the Italian political debate.
 Subsequently, France admitted the error in seizing the fishing boat since the treaty had not been ratified by the Italian parliament and was consequently null and void.